+Sylvia Scott is Founder & CEO of Girls’ C.E.O.
+Connection™ (Girls Creating Enterprising Organizations).
 Driven by a passion to help teenage girls build brighter futures for themselves, Sylvia Scott began designing programs to engage them in developing the entrepreneurial skills found important to accomplished women entrepreneurs and business owners.
-Her colleagues consider her a natural connector.
+Sylvia’s colleagues consider her a natural connector.
 She uses the skill to connect girls with accomplished women entrepreneurs who will help them develop opportunities to cultivate entrepreneurship skills.

 She received a B.S.
 Business Administration with a marketing emphasis from the University of Tulsa.
 She attended graduate school at Babson College in Wellesley Massachusetts for an MBA with an entrepreneurship emphasis.